-Police: 10 wounded in drive-by shooting in Florida
+Police: 10 wounded in drive-by shooting in central Florida

 LAKELAND, Fla.
 (AP) — Ten people were injured Monday afternoon during a drive-by shooting in a central Florida neighborhood, police said.

 Lakeland Police Chief Sam Taylor said during a news conference that two of the victims were critically injured, while the wounds of the other eight victims weren’t considered life-threatening.
-Lakeland is located about 30 miles (50 kilometers) east of Tampa.
+The victims were males between the ages of 20 and 35.

 “I’ve been here 34 years, and I can tell you I have never worked an event where this many people were shot at one time, ever,” Taylor said.

-A crowd of people were gathered along a residential street when a dark-blue sedan rolled by, police said.
-Shooters fired from the windows before the car sped away.
-Officers were actively searching for the vehicle and the shooters Monday night, officials said.
+A crowd of people were gathered along a residential street when a dark-blue sedan rolled by, slowing but not stopping, police said.
+Four people fired shots from the sedan’s windows before the car sped away, Taylor said.

+Officers were searching for the vehicle and the shooters Monday night, officials said.

 Taylor said investigators believe the shooting was a targeted attack.